Self-Paced Video-Based Learning

 Course CE Credits and Certificate Program

-In partnership with Purdue University College of Pharmacy, Office of Continuing Education, and funding from the Employers Forum of Indiana and the Amerisource Bergen Foundation, Overdose Lifeline has developed layperson and clinician CE courses and Certificate Program on Addiction / Substance Use Disorder with an Opioid Specialization.
+In partnership with Purdue University College of Pharmacy, Office of Continuing Education, Overdose Lifeline has developed layperson and clinician CE courses and Certificate Program on Addiction / Substance Use Disorder with an Opioid Specialization.

-The course and the certificate program are structured to support the educational needs of healthcare professionals, students, and the layperson.
+The course and the certificate program are structured to support the continuing educational needs of pharmacy professionals.
 An individual may pursue individual course CE credits or complete the entire Certificate Program (20 credits).

 Pharmacist Accreditation Statement: